gbv/beaconspec/beacon.md

 	 </span>

-because `foaf:isPrimaryTopicOf` translates to "more information about", `foaf:Person` translates to "this person", and the target database’s name can be used as link label.
+because `foaf:isPrimaryTopicOf` translates to "more information about", `foaf:Person` translates to "this person", and the target dataset’s name can be used as link label.

 # Security Considerations